roelofjan-elsinga/portfolio/resources/content/articles/5-lessons-ive-learned-by-working-on-a-product-with-non-technical-people.md

 redesign your application?
 No, of course not!
 You just have to do this very carefully, incrementally, and above all, slowly.

-The point is that they don't have to "re-learn” your whole application, but only small parts at a time.
+The point is that they don't have to "re-learn" your whole application, but only small parts at a time.

 You want to make their experience better, not terrible.
 When you change features very slowly, you will make their experience better over time and you still get to redesign your application.

-If you really "need” to redesign your application, consider versioning everything.
+If you really "need" to redesign your application, consider versioning everything.
 With this, I mean you start to support multiple environments, multiple versions of the application.
 This seems like a lot of work, but it doesn't have to be.
 You can simply let the users know that you'll be maintaining the current application and fix any bugs that may arise, but you won't add any new features.